Paulo Sokoli: Genoa

 Being a regular starter with primavera team of Genoa C.F.C. he gained entry with the first team in September 2013 as he called up by the coach Fabio Liverani to participate in the 5th game week of the 2013–14 Serie A against Udinese on 28 September 2013.
 In that match Sokoli remained as an unused substitute for the entire match wearing the 44th shirt number and Udinese won 1–0 scoring with Antonio Di Natale in the 79th minute.
 He managed to participate with the first team also in the next fixture 4 days later against Napoli and two others during the next year 2014 in January and May, but didn't came in to play in any of these matches.

 Barletta

 On 10 July 2014 Sokoli left Genoa to start a professional career at Lega Pro (former Serie C) side S.S.
 Barletta Calcio.
 During his first months at Barleta, Sokoli remained with primavera team and involved with the first team on 19 October 2014 by the coach Marco Sesia against Casertana, match finished in the 2–1 loss and Sokoli remained as an unused substitute.
 He then appeared again at the first team only in the 2015 year in the first match of the year against Messina on 11 January 2015 where he didn't play once again.
-Then he returned to participate with the first team in March without playing the entire match against Casertana before he made his first professional debut on 11 March 2015 against Matera coming on as a substitute in the 85th minute in place of Simone Guarco in a 2–1 away loss.
+Then he returned to participate with the first team in March without playing the entire match against Casertana before he made his professional debut on 11 March 2015 against Matera coming on as a substitute in the 85th minute in place of Simone Guarco in a 2–1 away loss.